arareddy/website-hugo/content/post/healthy-eating-2018.md

 draft: false
 ---

-It is that time of the year where we are bombarded by New years resolutions I don't have a resolution to make but I want to share something similar.
-In the course of one single semester(Fall 2017), I gained around 6kgs.
-From being around 72kgs, my body weight increased to 78kgs.
-Before I left for Paris my weight was even lesser, it was something around 69 kilos.
-I came back home to Hyderabad, after one of the most straining, most sleep deprived, most  sugar laden periods of my life.
-This is despite me watching several videos  earlier on how sugar was as addictive(if not more) than cocaine.
+It is that time of the year where we are bombarded by New years resolutions.
+I don't have a resolution to make but I want to share something similar.
+In the course of one single semester(Fall 2017), I gained around 6kg.
+From being around 72kg, my body weight increased to 78kg.
+Before I left for Paris(May 2017), it was around 69kg.
+I came back home to Hyderabad after one of the most straining, sleep deprived, sugar laden periods of my life.
+This is despite me having watched several videos earlier on how sugar was as addictive(if not more) than cocaine.
 I'm refreshing my memory and also adding some more links.

 [Fed up](https://youtu.be/Y647tNm8nTI) - the original is on Netflix.